 Affects working hours

-Example: If a total of 12.5 hours of normal hourly work is recorded for one day from 8 AM to 9 PM, which includes evening allowance from 6 PM to 9 PM that does not affect the total hours of the workday, the evening allowance record type is not selected to affect working hours.
+Example: If you record 12.5 hours of normal hourly work for one day (8 AM to 9 PM), which includes evening allowance from 6 PM to 9 PM, do not select "affects working hours" for the evening allowance record type to keep the total hours of the workday at 12.5 hours (instead of increasing to 15.5 hours).

-Similar settings can also be utilized in situations where basic and increased parts of overtime are recorded for overlapping periods.
-If the record type has the setting "affects working hours", the record is included in the calculation basis for "Worked days" or "Worked hours".
+Utilize similar settings in situations where basic and increased parts of overtime are recorded for overlapping periods.
+If you select "affects working hours", the record is included in the calculation basis for "Worked days" or "Worked hours".

 Show record type information on payslip